baskerville/sieve/README.md

 ## Description

-*color_sieve* prints to the standard output the hex representation of the colors read from the given image files satisfying the given constraints.
+*sieve* prints to the standard output the hex representation of the colors read from the given image files satisfying the given constraints.

 ## Dependencies